anm/anm.github.com/blog/_posts/2013-01-04-Mexico-is-Poison.md

 I feel sick from the food.
 If diet is also why I am always tired and weak, maybe everyone here is like that.
 That would explain why noone seems interested in or able to do their job.
-I certainly could not work well here.
+I certainly could not work well feeling like this.

 Summary: Mexican food is awful and the climate is stifling.
 Many Mexicans I have had to deal with are lazy, unhelpful, and borderline thieves.